RamblingCookieMonster/PSDeploy/docs/Example-AppVeyorModule-Deployment.md

 AppVeyor allows you to publish NuGet packages which you can access via PowerShellGet and commands like `Install-Module`.
-The AppVeyorModuleDeployment simplifies publishing to this NuGet feed.
+The AppVeyorModule deployment type simplifies publishing to this NuGet feed.

 This idea was borrowed from the PowerShell team's use of AppVeyor to distribute [development builds](https://github.com/PowerShell/DscResources#development-builds) for DSC resources.